wein.plus

 See under wine cellar.

 Fermentation produces fermentation gas (carbon dioxide), which is toxic to humans.
-In order to determine the level of gas present, the extremely unsafe method of candle testing was used in the past.
-The gas used to be discharged via two structural devices.
-These were the fermentation grate fitted in the cellar door and the steam pipe (ventilation shaft).
-However, both are only suitable to a limited extent because the carbon dioxide is heavier than air and collects at the...
+In the past, the extremely unsafe method of candle testing was used to determine the level of gas present.
+The gas used to be removed via two structural devices.
+These were the fermentation grid in the cellar door and the vapour pipe (ventilation shaft).
+Both are only suitable to a limited extent because the carbon dioxide is heavier than air and collects at the bottom or at the lowest point.
+Today, it is extracted via exhausters (ventilators) and fed into the open air or, in large cellars, into containers and utilised.
+The picture shows a typical vaulted cellar.
+This does not have a flat ceiling, but is usually closed off by...

 Voices of our members